opendexnetwork/opendex.network/02-peer-protocol.md

 The handshake consists of *each side* sending the `SessionInit` message, and waiting to receive the `SessionAck` message back.
 The first `SessionInit` message is expected to be sent by the initiator.

 The initiator must know the recipient's identity (node key) in advance.
-The recipient learns the initiator's identity by receiving the `SessionAck` message.
+The recipient learns the initiator's identity by receiving the `SessionInit` message.

 By the end of the handshake, two distinct shared keys are created, one for each side of the communication, to be used to encrypt all messages during the session's lifetime.